Home

 1879 - 80 x 63 cm - Pastel on coloured paper

-Musée de Petit Palais, Paris >
+Musée de Petit Palais, Paris, France s

 No. 54 - Au théâtre.
 (Pastel.)